junxit/us-congress-bills-116/metadata.md

 - 2020-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 5 (Roll no. 201). (text: CR 9/21/2020 H4614-4615)
 - 2020-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 5 (Roll no. 201).
 - 2020-09-23 — The title of the measure was amended.
 Agreed to without objection.
+- 2020-09-24 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.